kingparra/hpfp/01_-_all_you_need_is_lambda/questions.rst

 * I want to explicitly represent reduction steps.
 What is a good notation to use for that?
 * What are operational semantics and denotational semantics?
 * Can an algorithm exists separately of a model of computation?
+* Can a single model of computation have multiple possible abstract machines?
 * How are common data types represented?
 * What particular lambda calculus is the Core type an implementation of?
 * What problems or events motivated Church to create the lambda calculus?